This post may contain affiliate links. Please read our disclosure policy.

-I don’t know why I’ve waiting this long to make Acorn Squash my B*tch, but it’s officially my B*tch.
-HAHA.
-Oh my gosh, I am being ridiculous I know.
-But, Acorn squash just became my new favorite thing to cook with and stuff… you’ll know why after you try this Beef Enchilada Stuffed Acorn Squash.
+I don’t know why I’ve waited this long to use acorn squash!
+But, acorn squash just became my new favorite thing to cook with and stuff… you’ll know why after you try this Beef Enchilada Stuffed Acorn Squash.

 First off, this recipe is super-duper easy to make!
 Just pop the acorn squash in the oven to roast while you make a quick and easy skillet beef enchilada mixture.
 When the squash is done, just stuff them with the mixture, garnish and ENJOY!
 And I can nearly guarantee you’re going to enjoy this one!
 It’s as tasty as it is pretty and one that you’ll want to eat all week long.